Senate approves bill to extend 9/11 victims fund

 More than 40,000 people have applied to the September 11th Victim Compensation Fund, which covers illnesses potentially related to being at the World Trade Center site, the Pentagon or Shanksville, Pennsylvania, after the attacks.
 More than $5 billion in benefits have been awarded out of the $7.4 billion fund, with about 21,000 claims pending.

 Stewart, a longtime advocate for 9/11 responders, had sharply criticized Congress for failing to act.
-He told lawmakers at an emotional hearing last month that they were showing "disrespect" to first responders now suffering from respiratory ailments and other illnesses as a result of their recovery work at the "pile" of rubble left by the 2001 attacks.
+He told lawmakers at an emotional hearing last month that they were showing "disrespect" to first responders now suffering from respiratory ailments and other illnesses as a result of their recovery work at the famous "pile" of rubble left by the 2001 attacks.

-Stewart called the sparse attendance at the June 11 hearing "an embarrassment to the country and a stain on this institution."
-He later targeted McConnell for slow-walking previous versions of the legislation and using it as a political pawn to get other things done.
+A subdued Stewart said Tuesday that his work on the bill "has been the honor of my life," adding: "We can never repay all that the 9/11 community has done for our country.
+But we can stop penalizing them.
+Today is that day."

-Gillibrand and other lawmakers credited Stewart for raising the profile of the issue, which has lingered on Capitol Hill for years.
+Gillibrand and other lawmakers credited Stewart for raising the profile of the issue and forcing a vote, prompting the comedian to reply sarcastically, "Yes, I think we can all agree I'm the real hero."

 Lee said he did not object to the bill, but wanted to ensure the fund has proper oversight in place to prevent fraud and abuse.
-Paul said he was concerned about its effect on the deficit, and said any new spending should be offset by spending cuts elsewhere.
+Paul said he was concerned about its effect on the deficit.

+"While I support our heroic first responders, I can't in good conscience vote for legislation which to my dismay remains unfunded," Paul said.
+"I will always take a stand against borrowing more money to pay for programs rather than setting priorities and cutting waste."

+John Feal, a recovery worker at the World Trade Center site and a longtime activist, said there was "no joy, no comfort" in the bill's passage.
+While he cried with Stewart and hugged him after the Senate vote, Feal said that was merely "to exhale, to get 18 years of pain and suffering out.
+And now it's out."

 Copyright 2019 Associated Press.
 All rights reserved.